Lead / Create / Contribute

 • NAIS Assessment of Inclusivity and Multiculturalism

-In February 2020, Ranney conducted a community survey (National Association of Independent Schools (NAIS) Assessment of Inclusivity and Multiculturalism) to inform strategic initiatives on diversity, equity, and inclusion.
-For more than 10 years, the NAIS Assessment of Inclusivity and Multiculturalism (AIM) has provided schools with a deep understanding of the climate of inclusion on their campuses, from current and past students to teachers, administrators, and trustees.
+Over the past five years, Ranney has conducted two community surveys (National Association of Independent Schools (NAIS) Assessment of Inclusivity and Multiculturalism) to inform strategic initiatives on diversity, equity, and inclusion.
+This survey provides schools with a deep understanding of the climate of inclusion on their campuses, from current and past students to teachers, administrators, and trustees.

 • Panther Opportunities Fund